Real1F2L/ImgServe/ReadMe.md

 ImgServe is a free and open source image serving API that can Cache, Resize, and Reformat images on the fly!

 ## Features
-- Easily and Quickly resize images
+- Efficiently resize and request images
-- Resize and change bitrate for videos
-- Switch to modern format webp
+- Use any image format
 - Store edited images for future use

 ## Examples of Resizing